how to drink black tea

 Can i drink black tea at night

-Caffeine content: Black tea has about 40–70 mg of caffeine per cup, which can:
+Black tea contains 40–70 mg of caffeine per cup, which may cause difficulty falling asleep for some people.

 Decaf black tea – same flavor, no stimulant